binarybucks/homA/components/weather/README.md

 # HomA - Weather
 This component shows the current temperature in addition to morning, noon, and evening temperatures of today and tomorrow.
 For an API description see http://openweathermap.org/api.
+To use the API you need to register at http://openweathermap.org/appid and get an API key (appid).

 ### Installation
 ```